 |1||Specify the Pod name.|

-If a migration fails because Restic times out, the following error appears in the Velero Pod log:
+If a migration fails because Restic times out, the following error is displayed in the Velero Pod log.

 level=error msg="Error backing up item" backup=velero/monitoring error="timed out waiting for all PodVolumeBackups to complete" error.file="/go/src/github.com/heptio/velero/pkg/restic/backupper.go:165" error.function="github.com/heptio/velero/pkg/restic.(*backupper).BackupPodVolumes" group=v1

 The default value of

 restic_timeout is one hour.
 You can increase this parameter for large migrations, keeping in mind that a higher value may delay the return of error messages.